Ca$_{3}$Ru$_{2}$O$_{7}$: Interplay among degrees of freedom and the role of the exchange-correlation: Results and Discussion

 \subsubsection{Linear response determination of U-term}

 Going one step further, we employ a perturbative approach to determine a value for the U-Hubbard interaction.
 However, this method tends to overestimate the value of U. Note that the DFT+U approach also has limitations and should be considered a pragmatic way to partially eliminate the self-interaction errors inherent in DFT.
-In addition, the effective U-value depends on several factors that limit their transferability, such as atomic coordination and calculation parameters (pseudopotentials, basis-set).
-We compute the U-term through a constrained DFT-based method developed by Cococcioni and Gironcoli\cite{cococcioni2005linear} to compute the non-zero second derivative of energy concerning the local occupancy of the metal ion, in which U is given by\cite{vaspwiki}:
+In addition, the effective U-value depends on several factors that limit their transferability, such as atomic coordination and calculation parameters\cite{lim2016improved, yu2014communication} (pseudopotentials, basis-set).
+We compute the U-Hubbard term through a constrained DFT-based method developed by Cococcioni and Gironcoli\cite{cococcioni2005linear} to compute the non-zero second derivative of energy concerning the local occupancy of the metal ion, in which $U$ is given by\cite{vaspwiki}:

 where $\partial{n_{I}} / \partial V_I$ is the occupation response at the site $I$, and V$_{I}$ is the orbital energy shift in the $I$ site.
 The first and second terms are the self-consistent (scf) and non-self consistent (nscf) solutions.
 We consider a perturbation $V$ in the $\pm$ 0.2 eV range.
-As a result of these calculation we found that $U_{\textrm{PS}} = 2.9$ eV and $U_{\textrm{LDA}} =2.3$ eV for PS and LDA respectively.
+As a result of these calculations we found that $U_{\textrm{PS}} = 2.9$ eV and $U_{\textrm{LDA}} =2.3$ eV for PS and LDA respectively.
+We have also performed calculations in a lower range of perturbation ($\pm$0.1, with steps $\pm$ 0.02).
+Here, we have evidenced no large modification of the U value of U$_{LDA}$= 2.86 eV and U$_{ps}$= 2.73 eV.\\